 - Regarding the “thousand years” of Revelation 20, it should be observed that the opening of the book itself provides caution that this is a document characterized by symbols (see “signified” – 1:1).
 In addition, the “thousand years” of Revelation 20 is nestled in the midst of a number of other dramatic figures —a pit, a great chain, the dragon/serpent, thrones, a beast, a mysterious “mark,” resurrections, etc. Why should the pit, chain, dragon, etc., be viewed as figures, and yet the “thousand years” be singled out as literal?
 That defies common sense.
 The fact is, the numeral “thousand” is found more than twenty times in Revelation, and not once is it employed in a literal sense.
 In Chapter 20, the most likely interpretation of the number is that of “completeness.”
 As William Milligan observed: “‘[T]he thousand years’ mentioned in the passage express no period of time.
 They embody an idea; and that idea, whether applied to the subjugation of Satan or to the triumph of the saints is the idea of completeness or perfection” (Milligan, p.
 913).

 There are, therefore, sound exegetical reasons for making a distinction between the literal “days” of Genesis 1, and the figurative “years” of Revelation 20.

-The reader who pursues truth must be able to discern for themselves where wrongful symbolic/figurative interpretation is being done and not just blindly accept whatever is taught or preached as biblical truth.
-As I said, this just touches on this subject.
+The reader who pursues truth must be able to discern for themselves where wrongful symbolic/figurative interpretation is being made and not just blindly believe whatever they hear taught or preached as biblical truth.
+As I said, this only touches on this subject.
 I highly recommend reading the book Biblical Figures of Speech by Wayne Jackson.